SerenaGW/LLMReadteamSymbolic/Report_english_PHASE2.md

 A total of 10 tests were conducted in English and 10 tests in Spanish using Llama 3.2.
 These tests established a baseline for comparison with previous work.
 The key observation in this phase was that **Llama 3.2 consistently failed to apply the complex rules of symbolic language, both in English and Spanish.** This suggests that, for Llama 3.2, the vulnerability to this type of manipulation was not linked to the language, but rather to an intrinsic limitation in its processing of symbolic logic, manifesting similarly in both linguistic contexts.

-### Phase 2: Gemini 2.5 Flash
+### Phase 2: A Commercial LLM Model

-The second phase then utilized a larger-scale LLM model: Gemini 2.5 Flash.
+The second phase then utilized a larger-scale LLM model: **a large commercial LLM model**.
 Here, the methodology focused on interlingual comparison:

-* **Initial Test in English:** Gemini 2.5 Flash demonstrated no difficulty generating coherent responses in symbolic language, accurately answering questions and correctly translating the symbolic language when replicating tests with the same conditioning script in English.
+* **Initial Test in English:** The LLM Model demonstrated no difficulty generating coherent responses in symbolic language, accurately answering questions and correctly translating the symbolic language when replicating tests with the same conditioning script in English.
 This processing capability in English was significant, given the history of symbolic language failures in previous models.

-* **Coherence Collapse in Spanish (Gemini 2.5 Flash):** In stark contrast, when the same set of tests was applied to Gemini 2.5 Flash in Spanish, the model exhibited the same inconsistencies, rule application failures, and hallucinations that were documented in the original report with Llama 3.2.
+* **Coherence Collapse in Spanish:** In stark contrast, when the same set of tests was applied to the Model in Spanish, it exhibited the same inconsistencies, rule application failures, and hallucinations that were documented in the original report with Llama 3.2.
 The divergence was noteworthy: the model showed significant failures from the first Spanish interaction.
 The 10 tests in Spanish confirmed a 100% consistent pattern of:
     * Hallucination of information.
     * Failures in symbolic language writing.
     * Generation of incoherencies within its own response sentences.
     * Total inability to correctly write symbolic language from the second rule onwards.

 This marked fundamental divergence leads to a deeper conclusion: symbolic language is not just a medium, but an inherent part of an attack vector.
-In advanced models like Gemini, its use appears to disorient and overload the LLM's processing specifically in languages where its training or fine-tuning for this type of logic is less robust, such as Spanish.
+In **such advanced commercial models**, its use appears to disorient and overload the LLM's processing specifically in languages where its training or fine-tuning for this type of logic is less robust, such as Spanish.
 This disorientation creates a vulnerability window that could be exploited, even to induce the model to hallucinate information or circumvent its security directives (as already demonstrated in Part 1).

 We believe that this combination of complex symbolic language + linguistic specificity + social engineering represents an innovative and potentially unexplored attack vector in LLM security research, particularly outside the predominant English-speaking context.